preparation time: 45 minutes

 emergency contact: stéphane

 Carbonade flamande is a Belgian dish of beef stewed in beer and flavoured with pain d’épice, a type of spiced honey cake similar to, but not quite as sweet as, gingerbread.
 It is sort of the boeuf bourgignon of the north.
 Traditionally, carbonade flamande is made with a bière de garde or “keeping beer” (like Jenlain Ambrée), a style of beer characterized by medium hops and a toasted malt aroma.
-This version uses the Abbey Ale made by Ommegang, an excellent brewery in Cooperstown, New York that produces Belgian style ales.
-If you use Jenlain, increase the amount of cassonade or brown sugar to 4 Tbsp.
+Alternatives like Abbey Ale made by Ommegang or Chimay are perhaps easier to find.
 Most recipes call for saindoux (pork fat), which has been replaced here with bacon.

-stewing beef – 1.5 kg cut into cubes
+stewing beef – 1.5 kg cut into large cubes *

 bacon – 4 thick slices (substitute 2 pats of butter)